| How to read your contact lens prescription:

 point and is usually between 8.1 and 9.3.
 Base curve

 numbers are usually the same for both eyes.
+Diameter (D) refers the diameter of

 your contact lens.
 This number has a decimal point and